zxuuuustupid/zxuuuustupid.github.io/_pages/about.md

 </div>

 **Just a beginner in many areas.** Feel free to ask me about anything you want to know.
-Research interests focus on AI4Reliability include, but are not limited to, zero-shot/few-shot learning, transfer learning, and llm.
+Research interests focus on AI4Reliability including but are not limited to zero-shot/few-shot learning, transfer learning, and llm.

 See my github!  [zxuuuustupid](https://github.com/zxuuuustupid)